📖 Grammaire anglaise — Niveau intermédiaire

 Present Perfect vs Past 1

-Present perfect = lien avec maintenant / Past simple = moment révolu
+Present perfect = lien avec maintenant / Past = moment révolu

 piège majeurmajor trap